-53Traditionally, RVEs have been defined in terms of macroscopic responses.
-Assessing higher statistical moments of phase-level microstresses in addition to the first one (which underlies modulus-based considerations) appears feasible but may lead to a further tightening of requirements on RVEs.
-However, no pertinent, systematic studies seem to be available.
+53Traditionally, the quality of RVEs has been studied in terms of macroscopic responses (and thus of phase averages).
+Assessing higher statistical moments of phase-level microfields in addition to the first one appears feasible but may lead to a further tightening of requirements on RVEs.
+At present, no pertinent, systematic studies seem to be available.